 Now there’s Bit Torrent Sync, a utility which enables any two people who’ve installed it and know a common password to transfer torrents directly from one computer to another, with secure end-to-end encryption.
 It’s kind of like what happens when you use your cursor to move a file to the Dropbox icon – only the information’s not stored at a permanent location in the Cloud, and it’s encrypted.
 It’s a totally desktop-to-desktop, p2p file-sharing system.
 So it doesn’t matter if the Trans-Pacific Partnership, or any other draconian copyright legislation, passes.
 Any two people with Bit Torrent Sync who want to share a file can do so.
 Big Content has lost the war, once and for all.
 They’re dead – they just don’t know it yet.

-Which leads me to the latest interesting development: Lawrence and Wishart, a Leftist publisher who owns the rights to the English language edition of the enormous (over fifty volumes) Marx and Engels Collected Works, has demanded that that the Marxist Internet Archive – an amazing online library that includes not only the Collected Works but an astonishing collection of other writers ranging from Luxemburg and Gramsci to C.L.R.
+Which leads me to the latest interesting development: Lawrence and Wishart, the Leftist publisher which owns the rights to the English language edition of the enormous (over fifty volumes) Marx and Engels Collected Works, has demanded that that the Marxist Internet Archive – an amazing online library that includes not only the Collected Works but an astonishing collection of other writers ranging from Luxemburg and Gramsci to C.L.R.
 James and Walter Rodney – take down Marx and Engels’ Collected Works by April 30.
 Happy May Day, Comrades!

 As anyone at all familiar with the Web could have predicted, this led to a massive backlash of outrage from the Left that Lawrence and Wishart were – naturally – unprepared for.
 On Friday April 21 their website published an utterly whiny complaint (“Lawrence & Wishart statement on the Collected Works of Marx and Engels“) that they’d been subjected to a “campaign of online abuse” because they “asked for [their] copyright” (sniff) “to be respected.”